rhaslund/labguides/vbr-9.5u3/module-09/content.md

 Module 9: Advanced Data Protection

 ---
-**This lab is expected to last a maximum of 2 hours including lab launch**.
+**This lab is expected to last a maximum of 150 minutes including lab launch**.

 # Lab 9.1: Working with SAN storage snapshots